webix-hub/docs/data/desktop/sidebar.md

 ####position

-sets the position of the popup relative to the sidebar
+sets the sidebar's position

 Parameters:

-- value		string	 a new popup position ("right" or "left")
+- value - {string} a new sidebar's position ("right" or "left")

 ~~~js
 webix.ui({